 Saturday - Sunday: Closed

-We are seeking a full-time Board Certified Behavior Analyst (BCBA) with at least three years of experience working with individuals with significant challenging behavior.
-We may also consider a strong, well-rounded BCBA with three years of experience working in a different specialty, who is seeking experience with individuals with significant challenging behavior.
-BCBAs credentialed as teachers are also welcome to apply.
+We are seeking full-time Board Certified Behavior Analyst (BCBA) and Board Certified assistant Behavior Analysts (BCaBAs) with experience working with individuals with significant challenging behavior.
+We may also consider a strong, well-rounded BCBA/BCaBA with two years of experience working in a different specialty, who is seeking experience with individuals with significant challenging behavior.

 Here in Rockledge, Florida the climate is generally warm in the winter and hot in the summer.
 Housing is less expensive than the large urban areas of Orlando, Tampa, and Miami, but we are only 60-90 minutes the theme parks.
 Florida has no state income tax.
 Brevard County has Kennedy Space Center, several beaches and outdoor activities, with minimal traffic, reasonable housing and low crime.
 We are 30 minutes from the Florida Institute of Technology, and 50 minutes from the University of Central Florida.